terratenff/vrp-gen-alg/algorithms/modules/README.md

 #### Best Individual and Mutation

-Invalidity correction functions 1 and 3 combined.
+Combination of [best individual](#best-individual) and [indefinite mutation](#indefinite-mutation).
 The best individual is taken and then continuously mutated until it is valid.

 #### Retry Individual Creation